michellab/BioSimSpace/README.md

 ./install.sh --clean
 ```

+BioSimSpace runs many subprocess in temporary working directories.
+To control
+the directory location, set the `TMPDIR` environment variable.

 Full installation details are given below for those who wish to install
 BioSimSpace manually, or already have built their own Sire application.